Fallopian Tube Catheterization/ Recanalisation

 Fallopian tube Catheterization/ Recanalisation means reopening.
-It is a non surgical procedure, which involves in the clearing of blockages formed in the fallopian tubes.
-Globally, 1 in every 4 women becomes victim of female infertility.
+It is a nonsurgical procedure, which involves in the clearing of blockages formed in the fallopian tubes.
+Globally, 1 in every 4 women becomes the victim of female infertility.

-In the process of conception, ovary releases an egg that travels from ovaries to the uterus through the passageways called fallopian tubes.
-In order to fertilize the egg, sperm travels into the fallopian tubes and this results in to an embryo, which is nourished and transported to uterus to the continual of pregnancy.
+In the process of conception, the ovary releases an egg that travels from the ovaries to the uterus through the passageways called fallopian tubes.
+In order to fertilize the egg, sperm travels into the fallopian tubes and this results into an embryo, which is nourished and transported to the uterus to the continuation of pregnancy.

 About 90 percent of the cases, when the fallopian tubes are blocked, at least one blocked fallopian tube is opened and by which normal functions can be restored.
 And, this can be of help to about a quarter of couples to conceive mostly within a cycle or two.

 Imaging tests can help doctors conclude whether there are any blockages in one or both fallopian tubes.
-If test is proven positive, cannulation procedure can be successful when blockage is at the tube closest to the womb (uterus) called a proximal tubal obstruction.
+If the test is proof positive, cannulation procedure can be successful when the blockage is at the tube closest to the womb (uterus) called a proximal tubal obstruction.
 And, the same procedure can be conducted for the mid tubal blockage.

-In this procedure, doctor prescribes antibiotics and pain medication when it is necessary.
+In this procedure, the doctor prescribes antibiotics and pain medication when it is necessary.

 - Patients may find it discomfort with FTR in such cases an intravenous line is placed before the procedure begins.

-- Patient is made to relax and to get relieved from pain; Infertility Specialist administer short-acting medications.
+- The patient is made to relax and to get relieved from pain; Infertility Specialist administers short-acting medications.

-- Speculum is placed into the Vagina, and small plastic tube is inserted into the uterus through the cervix.
+- The speculum is placed into the Vagina, and the small plastic tube is inserted into the uterus through the cervix.

-- By making use of X-ray camera, the entire uterine cavity is thoroughly examined.
+- By making use of an X-ray camera, the entire uterine cavity is thoroughly examined.

-- If there are any blockages, a smaller catheter is laced to first catheter and then let-in to fallopian tube to clear blockage.
+- If there are any blockages, a smaller catheter is laced to the first catheter and then let-in to the fallopian tube to clear the blockage.

-Patients who have suffered from bad infections such as Pelvic Inflammatory Disease, or severe scars from prior surgery may find less success in FTR and this result to marginal chances of pregnancy.
+Patients who have suffered from bad infections such as Pelvic Inflammatory Disease, or severe scars from prior surgery may find less success in FTR and this result in marginal chances of pregnancy.